ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D7 - Jan 7, 2018

-Todat learned to draw fancy scatterplot graphs and to make my graphs overall more informative.
+Today learned to draw fancy scatterplot graphs and to make my graphs overall more informative.
 It took me a lot of time today to figure out how things work under the hood.
 Still not sure if I understood everything.
 But I'll get there soon.
 Gotta finish D3 part of the course tomorrow.

+### R1D8 - Jan 8, 2018

+I continue learning D3.
+Today I got acquainted with histograms.
+Quite hard stuff, coding part is very confusing.
+But the result is worth it.
+After today's practice I enjoy D3 even more.
+Piecharts tomorrow, hopefully.